ading2210/libcurl.js/README.md

 - Sending credentials/cookies automatically
 - Caching

+Note that there is a hard limit of 50 active TCP connections due to emscripten limitations.

 ### Creating WebSocket Connections:
 To use WebSockets, create a `libcurl.WebSocket` object, which works identically to the regular [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) object.
 ```js